elrhaff/elrhaff.github.io/_posts/2020-05-27-remove-files-from-remote-git.md

 comments: true
 ---

 Oops!
-I commited files I don't want to be tracked to the remote again.
+I committed files (that I don't want to be tracked) to the remote again.

 My most frequent oversight when dealing with git is creating a commit that includes files that I do not wish to be tracked, because I forgot to update the `.gitignore` file.